‘RHONY’ Star Ramona Singer Rocks A Plunging Red Swimsuit At 62

-Real Housewives of New York City star Ramona Singer is flaunting her amazing body at 62-years-old.
-Bravo TV reports that the reality star, who’s appeared on all 10 seasons of the Bravo reality show since it first began a decade ago in 2008, proudly showed off her figure in a one-piece bathing suit on her Instagram account this week as she revealed that she was packing for a trip to the sun.
+Real Housewives of New York City star Ramona Singer is flaunting her amazing body at 62 years old.
+Bravo TV reports that the reality star, who has appeared on all 10 seasons of the Bravo reality show since it premiered in 2008, proudly showed off her figure in a one-piece bathing suit on her Instagram account this week as she revealed that she was packing for a trip to the sun.

 Sharing the snap with her more than half a million followers on the social media site, the Real Housewives star flaunted some pretty serious curves in her plunging red swimsuit as she geared up for her upcoming vacation just over a week after celebrating her latest birthday.